 - Visit the exam venue a few days before and familiarise yourself with the physical surroundings.
 Knowing where you need to be and arriving on time will allow you to remain calm and relaxed.

 - Pack your bag the night before.

-- For an open book exam, bring your materials neatly organised; a jumble of notes isn't useful-effective organisation (thematic, topic-based, chronological, etc.) is.
+- For an open-book exam, bring your materials neatly organised; a jumble of notes isn't useful but effective organisation is i.e. notes in thematic, topic-based, chronological order, etc.